lifepillar/nanoc4-template/README.md

 ## Deploying your site

-To build a production version of your site, delete the `tmp` folder and set the `NANOC_ENV` environment variable:
+To build a production version of your site, set the `NANOC_ENV` environment
+variable:

     NANOC_ENV=production bundle exec nanoc

+In the production version of your site, HTML, JavaScript and CSS files are minified (CSS files are minified by Compass: if you do not want to use Compass, Nanoc provides the `:yui_compressor` filter for minification).

 This template is configured to deploy your site on GitHub Pages.
 See [Deploying Nanoc sites](http://nanoc.ws/doc/deploying/) for the details.

-**Note:** in order for links to work properly on Github pages, you may need to apply Nanoc's `:relativize_paths` filter to the generated content.
+**Note:** in order for links to work properly on GitHub pages, you may need to apply Nanoc's `:relativize_paths` filter to the generated content.